 Even for those who don't enjoy a good hike for its own sake every now and then, hiking is an intrinsic part of mountaineering and alpine and ice climbing.
 We often hike to approach and descend from even the most technical routes.
 On easy mountaineering routes, the movement is basically hiking!
 Still, that's not often the main thing we're looking for in a boot, so we don't give this metric a ton of weight in our evaluation, just some consideration.

-The qualities we looked for when hiking are not too far off from those we look for in rock climbing performance.
-A rockered sole leave room for a more natural stride.
+When hiking, the qualities we look for are not too far off from those we look for in rock climbing performance.
+A rockered sole leaves room for a more natural stride.
 Fore-to-aft ankle freedom contributes to this as well.
 This was one area where the slightly less rigid sole of the Acrux AR really shone.
-This boot performed well on the hard, frozen, ground of early season approaches, and the unforgiving ice of glaciers in late-season conditions.
+This boot performed well on the hard, frozen ground of early-season approaches and the unforgiving ice of glaciers in late-season conditions.

 The way we put the boot on our feet and get a good fit has evolved quite a bit from the simple shoelace.
 Some of the models in our review stand in testament to this fact.
-While boot closure systems don't make or break our selection of one model over another, they are relevant and so we gave them some consideration in our metrics.
+While boot closure systems don't dictate our selection of one model over another, they are relevant, so we gave them some consideration in our metrics.

 We've gotten used to lacing systems that let us dial in different tensions on our forefoot and ankle.
 Our testers think this is crucial for a good fit and one of the tricks that help us keep our feet warm when climbing steep ice.
-Every boot let us do that.
-We also liked closure systems that were simple.
-The fewer steps we had to take when putting on the boot the better.
-The Eiger GV required 4 discrete actions to get it fully closed and so lost some points.
+Every boot tested allowed us to do that.
+We also liked simple closure systems.
+The fewer steps we had to take when putting on the boot, the better.
+The Asolo Eiger GV required four discrete actions to get it fully closed and so lost some points.

-While the G5 required 3 steps to put on, it was also the fastest boot to put on, take off, or adjust, and won some points for this.
-We appreciated the power strap on the G5 and Acrux because it provided the fastest adjustments to upper boot fit.
+While the G5 required three steps to put on, it was also the fastest boot to put on, take off, or adjust and won some points for this.
+Additionally, we appreciated the power strap on the G5 and Acrux because it provided the fastest adjustments to upper boot fit.